michaelcychan/typescript-data-structures/README.md

 ## Hash Map

-The `MyHash` class utilises the `MyLinkedList` class to store key-value pairs. `MyHash` class has the following functions:
+The `MyHash` class utilises the `MyLinkedList` class to store key-value pairs. `MyHash` class has the following methods:

 ```
 .set(key, value)